1986 Oklahoma State Cowboys baseball team

-The 1986 Oklahoma State Cowboys baseball team represented the Oklahoma State University in the 1986 NCAA Division I baseball season.
+The 1986 Oklahoma State Cowboys baseball team represented Oklahoma State University in the 1986 NCAA Division I baseball season.
 The Cowboys played their home games at Allie P. Reynolds Stadium.
 The team was coached by Gary Ward in his 9th year at Oklahoma State.

 The Cowboys won the Midwest Regional to advance to the College World Series, where they were defeated by the Florida State Seminoles.